Cover Your Tracks

 If an abuser sends you threatening or harassing email messages, they may be printed and saved as evidence of this abuse.

 If an abuser knows how to read your computer's history or cache file (automatically saved web pages and graphics), they may be able to see information you have viewed recently on the Internet.
-You can clear your history or empty your cache file in your browser's settings.

-Click the three dots in the upper right corner and select “History” and then “History” again or simply click Ctrl + H. Click “Clear browsing data.”
+• Chrome: Click the three dots in the upper right corner and select “History” and then “History” again or simply click Ctrl + H. Click “Clear browsing data.”

-Click the three dots in the upper right corner and select “History” or click Ctrl + H. Once the history menu appears, click the three dots in the upper right corner of that menu and select “Clear browsing data.”
+• Edge: Click the three dots in the upper right corner and select “History” or click Ctrl + H. Once the history menu appears, click the three dots in the upper right corner of that menu and select “Clear browsing data.”

-In newer versions of Mozilla Firefox, you can easily clear the cache, history and cookies: Hold down the Ctrl and Shift keys, and press Delete (or Del), then choose what you want to remove.
+• Firefox: Hold down the Ctrl and Shift keys, and press Delete (or Del), then choose what you want to remove.
 Or from the "Tools" menu, select "Clear Private Data".

-From the "Safari" menu, choose "Empty Cache..." or hold down the Option and Command keys and press E.
+• Safari: From the "Safari" menu, choose "Empty Cache..." or hold down the Option and Command keys and press E.

 Forms

-Many browsers are set up to remember form entries, which could be a problem if you use a search engine, to find the site.
+Many browsers are set up to remember form entries, which could be a problem if you use a search engine to find the site.
 For example, if someone searches for 'domestic violence' on a search engine this entry is remembered by the browser.
 The next time somebody performs a search for a word beginning with the letter 'd' in that search engine, the word 'domestic violence' will pop up as a suggested entry.

 This information may not completely hide your tracks.
 Many browser types have features that display recently visited sites.
 The safest way to find information on the Internet would be at a local library, a friend's house or at work.